Benzocaine: What Is It and How Can It Help Your Cold Sore?

 Anbesol's cold sore product contains 1% allantoin and 64.9% white petrolatum as skin protectants, as well as 3% camphor and 20% benzocaine as cold sore treatments.
 It also contains vitamin E and aloe to soothe and moisten cold sores.

 You can apply Anbesol ointment three to four times per day.
 This product is also not appropriate for children under the age of two.

 Many people also find that Lanacane Maximum Strength Anti-Itch Cream provides relief for their cold sores.
 Despite the "anti-itch" name, the active ingredients in this Lanacane product are .2% benzethonium chloride as an antiseptic and 20% benzocaine as a numbing agent, which work just as well to relieve pain as itching.

 You can use Lanacane one to three times per day except on children under the age of two.

 Benzocaine, when applied to the site of the cold sore, numbs the nerve endings in your skin.

 Before using, cleanse your lip area around the cold sore with warm water.
 Remove the residue of any drink, lipstick or lotion.
 Apply the benzocaine product with a clean finger, cotton swab or applicator, distributing it evenly to allow the medication to completely saturate the cold sore.

 Possible Side Effects of Benzocaine

 The most common side effect of benzocaine is a temporary stinging at the site of application until the numbing kicks in.
-However, benzocaine can also cause a serious but rare side effect called methemoglobinemia.
+However, long term use of benzocaine can also cause a serious but rare side effect called methemoglobinemia.